guitartsword/mailjet-python/README.md

 ## Prerequisites
 Have `git`, `python`, `pip` and `virtualenv` installed.
-The installation process covers download of this project and the installation of `virutalenv`
+The installation process covers the download of this project and the installation of `virutalenv`

 ## Installation process